Kuwaiti gets 10 years for Twitter blasphemy

 The judge found him guilty of insulting the Prophet, the Prophet’s wife and companions, mocking Islam, provoking sectarian tensions, insulting the rulers of Saudi Arabia and Bahrain and misusing his mobile phone to spread the comments.

-Under Kuwaiti law, the defense can file an appeal within 20 days of the verdict and jail sentences have been reduced in the past for similar convictions.

-The civil plaintiff arguing the case against Naqi, as well as some Kuwaiti politicians, had called for Naqi to be executed in a case that stoked sectarian tensions in the Gulf state.
+The civil plaintiff arguing the case against Naqi, as well as some Kuwaiti politicians, had called for Naqi to be put to death in a high-profile and divisive case that has stoked sectarian tensions in the Gulf state.

-“This verdict is a deterrent to those who insult the Prophet Mohammad, his companions and the mothers of the believers,” civil plaintiff Dowaem al-Mowazry said in a text message.

-He had argued in court that Naqi must be made an example of.

-Although Kuwait has largely avoided the sectarian violence and pro-democracy uprisings seen elsewhere in the region, it is concerned its Shi‘ite minority may turn restive.

-Authorities have been closely watching Shi‘ite-led protests in Bahrain and unrest in eastern Saudi Arabia, home to more than two million minority Shi‘ites.

-Naqi’s lawyer Shatti argued that even if his client had written the remarks, he would be guilty of a “crime of opinion”, not of threatening national security, which carried the 10-year jail term.
+Shatti had argued that even if his client had written the remarks, he would be guilty of a “crime of opinion”, not of threatening national security.
+He told the court last week that Naqi was being used as a political tool.

+The civil plaintiff, Dowaem al-Mowazry, has argued that Naqi must be made an example of, which was why the death penalty was appropriate.

 Kuwait’s parliament, where opposition Islamists have grown in influence, endorsed a legal amendment last month that would make insulting God and the Prophet Mohammad by Muslims punishable by death instead of the current maximum penalty of 10 years in jail.

-Sheikh Sabah recently blocked a proposal by 31 of the 50 elected members of parliament to amend the constitution to make all legislation in the Gulf Arab state comply with sharia law, suggesting he is willing to resist pressure from Islamist lawmakers.
+Any change in the law has to be approved by Kuwait’s ruler, Sheikh Sabah al-Ahmad al-Sabah, who can also pardon people convicted of crimes.
+The government has so far rejected the push to bring in the death penalty, according to Kuwaiti media.

-Additional reporting by Mahmoud Harby and Ahmed Hagagy; Editing by Andrew Torchia and Angus MacSwan
+Reporting by Sylvia Westall; Additional reporting by Mahmoud Harby; Editing by Andrew Torchia and Jon Hemming